At St James the Great we implement the National Curriculum for England, statutory from September 2014.

-We are looking forward to introducing Ruth Miskin's Read Write Inc scheme of work for phonics and reading.
+We have recently introduced Ruth Miskin's Read Write Inc scheme of work for phonics and also the Bug Club reading scheme.
 Further information can be found below.

 For further information, please see the class teacher for year group specific queries or the relevant subject leader (details available under 'About Us - Staff').